nit-karnataka/OneLiners/README.md

 Example of user request : Book Appointment with Dr Joshi at 5pm.
 The voice bot can provide responses.

 Approach :
- we have developed an android app which supports 20+ marathi voice commands.This application is produced
+ we have developed an android app which supports 20+ marathi voice commands.This application can performs all the activities present in NCORDS  [eHealthSystem APP](https://play.google.com/store/apps/details?id=com.solutionnersoftware.ehealthcard.activity&hl=en)